Stamos Papasideris 1935 - 2020 - Obituary

 He was preceded in death by his parents, John and Angela Papasideris of Paiania, Greece and his son, John Papasideris.

-Visitation will be held on Friday, June 26, 2020 from 10:30 A.M. to 11:30 A.M. at St. Athanasios Greek Orthodox Church, 1855 E. Fifth Ave., Aurora, IL with his funeral service following at 11:30 A.M.
+Visitation was held on Friday, June 26, 2020 from 10:30 A.M. to 11:30 A.M. at St. Athanasios Greek Orthodox Church, 1855 E. Fifth Ave., Aurora, IL with his funeral service following at 11:30 A.M.
 Burial will take place in the St. Athanasios section of Lincoln Memorial Park in Aurora.

 Memorial donations may be made to St. Athanasios Greek Orthodox Church.